Top

 House plants in general enjoy the same indoor climate as you.
 Temperatures in 70-80 degree range and some humidity.
-When spring and summer arrive people like to head outside to enjoy the warmth and sunshine.
-This is a follow up on the post from the other day discussing the topic of moving houseplants outdoors and IS that a smart choice.
+Sunburned plants seem to happen in spring and summer when people like to head outside to enjoy the warmth and sunshine.

 Many people believe their indoor houseplants would enjoy the warmth and sunshine of the outdoors like they do.